Advancing Corrections Journal: Peer Review Policy

 Advancing Corrections Journal (Digital) ISSN: 2789-5246

-Manuscripts that are submitted for publication in Advancing Corrections are evaluated through a double-blind review process with referees who are either on the Editorial Board of Advancing Corrections or selected by the Editor for their particular field of expertise.
-Manuscripts may be initially altered or amended by the Editor in the interests of stylistic consistency, grammatical correctness or coherence.
-The ‘refereeing’ process will be completely anonymous and the identity of referees will remain confidential.
-Each manuscript will be reviewed by at least two referees.
-All manuscripts are reviewed as rapidly as possible, and an initial Editorial decision is generally reached within (e.g.) 4 weeks of submission.
+Manuscripts that are submitted for publication in Advancing Corrections are evaluated through a double-blind review process with referees who are either on the Editorial Board of the journal or selected by the editor for their particular field of expertise.
+The ‘refereeing’ process is intended to remain completely anonymous and the identity of referees to remain confidential.
+Each manuscript is reviewed by at least two referees.
+Manuscripts may be initially altered or amended by the editor in the interests of stylistic consistency, grammatical correctness or coherence.
+All manuscripts should be reviewed as quickly as possible so that an initial editorial decision can be generally reached within (e.g.) 6 weeks of submission.
 Revised manuscripts are often re-submitted to reviewers for final recommendations to publish or reject.
-It remains the prerogative of the Editor to accept or reject for publication any submission and decisions are final.
-The Editor will not enter into any debate or correspondence regarding any decision made although Author/s are provided with a detailed explanation should their manuscript be rejected.
+It remains the prerogative of the editor to accept or reject for publication any submission and decisions are final.
+The editor will not enter into any debate or correspondence regarding any decision made.
+However, author/s are provided with a detailed explanation should their manuscript be rejected.

-Evaluators agreeing to referee articles are requested to provide critical and constructive feedback on the work of their peers according to a number of Guidelines for Reviewers set out below.
+Evaluators agreeing to referee articles are requested to provide relevant and constructive feedback on the work of their peers according to the guidelines for reviewers set out below.
 The intent of the review process is to provide some helpful feedback on the scholarly work of peers, but while recognizing that ICPA wishes to publish a practitioner-oriented journal that can be read and absorbed easily by all corrections professionals.
-Papers should be research oriented and 'scholarly' -- including the usual practice of referencing the relevant literature – but they should also be written in a style that appeals to practitioners.
+Papers should be research oriented and 'scholarly', including the usual practice of referencing the relevant literature – but they should also be written in a style that appeals to practitioners.

 - Themes or arguments are generally logical and/or convincing.